PaulSoderlind/EmpiricalFinancePhD/Readme.md

 2. The folder Data contains some data sets used in the notebooks, while the folder jlFiles contains .jl files with some functions used in the notebooks.

-3. The current version is tested on Julia 1.5 and 1.6.
+3. The current version is tested on Julia 1.8.